 Keeping a track of your carbs or carbohydrate counting helps in managing diabetes by

 - Preventing complications (because of irregular blood sugar levels)

 - Regulating the glucose content in your body

 - Giving an idea of insulin needed by a diabetes patient.
 But remember, Insulin is not a cure, it’s just a support.

 Some Carbohydrates (Carbs) increase blood sugar levels rapidly while some slowly.
 Thus, controlling carbs is necessary for diabetes.
 Diet Coach adds healthy carbohydrates in your meals, which accelerates the process of regulating blood sugar levels.

 For a diabetic patient, it is essential to control carbs in your diet.
 Always keep track of the carbs you eat.
 The best way is to set a limit on Carbs for each meal.
 Carb counting can help you here.

 Packed food provides details of each nutrient in grams on the wrappers.
-One can also use online carb counting tools for calculating carbs present in the food or drinks.
+One can also use online carb counting tools for calculating carbs present in food or drinks.

 People with diabetes should get half of their calories from carbs.
 For example, if your diet plan recommends 1600 calories a day, about 700 to 800 calories should come from carbs.

 Carb counting counts the carbs eaten in food.
 Thus, people with diabetes should get half of their daily calories from carbs.
-Amount of carbs required also differs from person to person.
+The number of carbs required also differs from person to person.
 One should seek consultation from a certified Diet Coach to get the best results.

 What is a Glycemic Index?